d630/blscd/README.md

 The usage of stat is not BSD-like (`grep -c stat blscd.sh` := 3).
 Please open and issue with the correct invocation for your system.

+When using blscd in the virtual console, some tput commands may not work.

 ##### CREDITS

-blscd is a fork and rewrite of [lscd v0.1](https://github.com/hut/lscd/blob/989cb7e045a4e5e879db9af0f7f7c721d8a93acc/lscd) by Roman Zimbelmann aka. [hut](https://github.com/hut).
+blscd is a fork and rewrite of [lscd v0.1](https://github.com/hut/lscd/blob/989cb7e045a4e5e879db9af0f7f7c721d8a93acc/lscd).

 ##### SEE ALSO

-Similar to this project and independent from lscd is [deer](https://github.com/vifon/deer), which is written in `zsh`(1) by Wojciech Siewierski aka.
-[Vifon](https://github.com/vifon).
+Similar to this project and independent from lscd is [deer](https://github.com/vifon/deer), which is written in `zsh`(1).

 ##### LICENCE